bareos/bareos/docs/manuals/en/new_main_reference/source/chapter29/tls.rst

    permitted in the file.

    In a client context, one of
-   \configdirective{TLS CA Certificate File} or \configdirective{TLS CA Certificate Dir}
+   :strong:`TLS CA Certificate File` or :strong:`TLS CA Certificate Dir` is required.
-   is required.

-   In a server context, it is only required if \configdirective{TLS Verify Peer} is used.
+   In a server context, it is only required if :strong:`TLS Verify Peer` is used.

    \directive{dir}{TLS CA Certificate Dir}{directory}{}{}{}%
    Full path to TLS CA certificate directory.
 In the current implementation,